liriliri/chii/README.md

-# chi
+# Chii

-Chrome devtools framework, used for customizing your own devtools.
+Remote debugging tool like weinre, using the latest chrome devtools frontend.